iplaydk/docs-trackers/forza-motorsport/README.md

 ### Q2: Can I use the tracker with any car?

 Technically, yes.
-But remember to adjust it according to your race settings. **McLaren 1976 #11 M23**.
+But remember to adjust it according to your race settings. **McLaren P1 GTR**.

 ### Q3: What should I do if the tracker locks my screen?